-Now some of Melbourne’s best restaurants are vegetarian, and serving up a genre-busting range of dishes that give their meat-focused competitors a run for their money.
-From brunch to lunch to dinner, here are some of the best spots in town for a vegetarian meal that really packs a flavor punch.
-So here we go, these are the best vegetarian restaurants in Melbourne.
+Now some of Melbourne’s best restaurants are vegetarian and serving up a genre-busting range of dishes that give their meat-focused competitors a run for their money.
+From brunch to lunch to dinner, here are 13 of the best spots in town for a vegetarian meal that really packs a flavour punch.

 Yong Green Food

-Combi started off as a coffee van at music festivals, then set up its first bricks-and-mortar café in Elwood in 2008.
-The unwaveringly healthy menu focuses on organic vegetarian and vegan food with breakfast dishes structured around ‘super bowls’ – parfaits of chia seeds layered with zesty Incan berries, activated chocolate buckinis and coconut cashew yoghurt, or antioxidant-loaded acai blended with bananas, blueberries and housemade nut milk.
 There are also superfood smoothies and cold-pressed juices as well as honeyed granola and thick-cut toast with condiments including apricot cardamom and strawberry aniseed jam.
-Lunch veers into spiralised zucchini spaghetti territory, and if you need a caffeine hit to make sense of all the wholesomeness they serve double espressos in fresh coconuts, and have kombucha available on tap.
+Lunch veers into spiralised zucchini spaghetti territory, and if you need a caffeine hit to make sense of all the wholesomeness they serve double espressos in fresh coconuts and have kombucha available on tap.

 Smith & Daughters

-Responsible for introducing the masses to kombucha tea cocktails, Vegelicious can also take credit for making baked field mushrooms sexy again.
-The menu reads like a vegetarian hitlist of classic dishes, including spanakopita, eggplant parmigiana, coconut laksa, mushroom linguine and cauliflower fritters.
-The difference here is that they’re done super well, and complemented by a tidy selection of craft beers, biodynamic wines and organic ciders as well as the aforementioned creative cocktails.
-We like the ‘Backyard Bang’ – a summery concoction of lemongrass, herb and chili-infused vodka that’s muddled with fresh passionfruit and pineapple.
+Responsible for introducing the masses to kombucha tea cocktails, Vegelicious can also take credit for making mushrooms sexy again - on the menu they have a dish literally listed as ‘Sexy Oven Baked Field Mushroom’.
+The rest of the menu reads like a vegetarian hitlist of classic dishes, including eggplant parmigiana, lemongrass coconut laksa, mushroom linguine and cauliflower fritters.
+The difference here is that here they’re done really, REALLY well, and complemented by a tidy selection of craft beers, biodynamic wines and organic ciders.
+We like the ‘Backyard Bang’ – a summery concoction of lemongrass, herb and chilli-infused vodka that’s muddled with fresh passionfruit and pineapple.

 Moroccan Soup Bar

-So now that the cat’s out of the bag – well, the Moroccan Soup Bar Cookbook is on bookstore shelves – we can all recreate that legendary chickpea bake at home.
-But why would you?
-Half of the joy of eating it comes from the local, laidback vibe at this beloved Fitzroy institution.
-The ‘spoken menu’ means you will get served whatever the kitchen has prepared that day, but rest assured that it will always include a large plate of dips and curried vegetables accompanied by a big stack of pita bread (as well as the aforementioned chickpea bake).
-Like Smith & Daughters, Moroccan Soup Bar recently opened a daytime deli in Brunswick East so that die-hard fans can pick up supplies of dips, preserves, tabouleh, za’atar, pickles, nuts and cheeses as well as take-home meals.
+Moroccan Soup Bar has a ‘spoken menu’ means you will get served whatever the kitchen has prepared that day, but rest assured that it will always include a large plate of dips and curried vegetables accompanied by a big stack of pita bread (as well as the aforementioned chickpea bake).

-Hands down the most loved vegetarian restaurant in Melbourne, if you can find a table in here, you’re in for a treat!
+Hands down the most loved vegetarian restaurant in Melbourne, if you can find a table in here you’re in for a treat!
 Perpetually buzzing, Vegie Bar offers raw, vegan, vegetarian and gluten-free meals that focus on fresh, nutritious recipes.
-The blended juices are always a hit, and we never leave without nabbing a couple of the raw dessert balls to go.
-Vegelicious!

 Carlton & South Melbourne